← All workflows

 Overview

 This skill produces a comprehensive pre-filing litigation intake memo that combines conflict screening, legal and procedural viability analysis, and economic triage into a single partner-ready document.
-It transforms raw intake data, conflict records, and supporting documents into a structured accept-or-decline recommendation aligned with your firm's policies and ethics obligations.
+It transforms raw intake data into a structured accept-or-decline recommendation backed by conflict classification, cause-of-action mapping, and projected case economics.

 How it works

 1. 1.
-Upload your intake summary, supporting documents, and conflict records
+Upload your intake summary, supporting documents, and conflict database records

 3. 3.
-Review the structured memo with conflict classifications and risk assessments
+Review the generated viability assessment, conflict findings, and economic triage

 4. 4.
 Export the partner-ready intake memo in your preferred format (DOCX, PDF)